-22 See Richter, The Politics of Conscience; Nicholson, The Political Philosophy of the British Idealists, ch.
+23See Richter, Politics of Conscience; Nicholson, Political Philosophy of the British Idealists, chap.
 5; and Brink, Perfectionism and the Common Good, §XIV.

-23 For discussion of the New Liberalism, see Freeden, The New Liberalism: An Ideology of Social Reform; Clarke, Liberals and Social Democrats; Collini, Liberalism and Sociology: L.T.
-Hobhouse and Political Argument in England 1880-1914; and The New Liberalism, ed.
-A. Simhony and D. Weinstein.
-For an excellent discussion of the moral and political philosophy of the British idealists and its significance for the New Liberalism, see Nicholson, The Political Philosophy of the British Idealists and Mander, British Idealism: A History.
+24For discussion of the New Liberalism, see Freeden, New Liberalism; Clarke, Liberals and Social Democrats; Collini, Liberalism and Sociology; and Simhony and Weinstein, New Liberalism.
+For an excellent discussion of the moral and political philosophy of the British idealists and its significance for the New Liberalism, see Nicholson, Political Philosophy of the British Idealists, and Mander, British Idealism.